Ixrec/rust-orphan-rules/README.md

 	- Allow crates to add `impl`s for their traits and types without it being considered a breaking change.
 Without the orphan rules, no crate would ever be allowed to add an `impl` in a minor or patch version because that would break any program that contained an overlapping `impl`.

-The precise statement of the orphan rules is rather technical because you have to deal with generics like `impl Trait<Foo, Bar> for Type<Baz, Quux>` (["Little Orphan Impls"](http://smallcultfollowing.com/babysteps/blog/2015/01/14/little-orphan-impls/) is a good introduction to this design space), and [the #[fundamental] attribute](https://github.com/rust-lang/rfcs/pull/1023).
+The precise statement of the orphan rules is rather technical because of generics like `impl Trait<Foo, Bar> for Type<Baz, Quux>` (see ["Little Orphan Impls"](http://smallcultfollowing.com/babysteps/blog/2015/01/14/little-orphan-impls/)), and [the #[fundamental] attribute](https://github.com/rust-lang/rfcs/pull/1023), and [OIBITs/auto traits](https://github.com/rust-lang/rfcs/pull/127), and probably something else I'm forgetting about.
 Plus, [we might be changing them again soon](https://github.com/rust-lang/rfcs/pull/2451).

 Most Rustaceans stick to the simplification that "either the type or trait must be from the same crate" since it's very easy to remember and is accurate in the most typical cases.
 Here, we'll only bring up the technical details for specific issues where they do become relevant.

 # Why are the Orphan Rules controversial?

-This is where things get interesting, and where we want your input.
+This is where things get interesting, and where **we want your input**.

 To dramatically oversimplify it: there are a lot of `impl`s that people want to write, but they currently cannot write because of these rules.

-However, in many cases this desire is an "XY problem", and there's actually a much better solution that doesn't involve writing an orphan impl at all. **One of my biggest hopes with this repo is to clear up which use cases are XY problems, which are merely theoretical and which are genuine pain points**.
-I suspect that alone will make it a lot clearer what, if anything, Rust should change.
+However, in many cases this desire is an "[XY problem](https://meta.stackexchange.com/a/66378/279182)", and there's actually a much better solution that doesn't involve writing an orphan impl at all. **I'm hoping this repo can help clarify which use cases are XY problems, which are merely theoretical and which are genuine pain points**.
+I suspect that alone will make it obvious what, if anything, Rust should change.

 - In some cases, the `impl` really does need to be provided by `Type`'s crate or `Trait`'s crate for reasons unrelated to the orphan rules, so the orphan rules complaint is simply a red herring.
 See the [core traits issue] for detailed explanations (and feedback if you disagree), but in short: